Hercules (Marvel Comics): 1990s

+Hercules temporarily rejoins the Heroes for Hire to help stop the Master of the World from releasing a powerful bioweapon.
+They confront evil clones of themselves aboard the Master's spaceship, including a clone of Hercules named "Demi-God".
+After defeating the master and his minions, Hercules and the others crash-land back to Earth in escape pods.

-After a misunderstanding Hercules is manipulated into fighting Thor, but aids the Thunder God (together with the Asgardian entity the Destroyer) against the Dark Gods, who have conquered Asgard.
+After a misunderstanding, Hercules is manipulated into fighting Thor, but aids the Thunder God (together with the Asgardian entity the Destroyer) against the Dark Gods, who have conquered Asgard.

 Hercules decides to locate Erik Josten - now reformed and renamed "Atlas" and a member of Thunderbolts - who as "Goliath" participated in the beating of Hercules by the Masters of Evil.
 Hercules finds and attacks Josten until former Avenger Hawkeye (now leader of the Thunderbolts) convinces him to stop, although at the cost of their friendship.
 Hercules also aids the Avengers against the avatar group, the Exemplars.